 TO: RBAW Board

-Department of Natural Resources legislative ‘asks’ for 2021 related to Derelict Vessel Removals: We have had two conference calls with officials of DNR, which hopes to request two items of the 2021 Legislature related to the Derelict Vessel Removal Program.
-There are two main components of the DNR request: 1) 2021-23 Capital Budget funds ($5+ million) to address a backlog of vessels needing to be removed off state waters; and 2) some funding – enacted by the 2020 Legislature but subsequently vetoed by Governor Inslee to free up emergency COVID-19 funding – to work on a pilot project to evaluate ways to recycle vessels and vessel parts.
-RBAW has supported these items previously and will likely do so again, though we have asked for a much fuller effort on how to financially sustain the DVRP – including potential use of Watercraft Excise Tax monies that currently go into the State General Fund.
+Department of Natural Resources legislative ‘asks’ for 2021 related to Derelict Vessel Removals: RBAW will be supporting legislative and budget requests by DNR related to the Derelict Vessel Removal Program.
+There are two main components of the DNR request: 1) 2021-23 Capital Budget funds ($5+ million) to address a backlog of vessels needing to be removed off state waters; and 2) authorizing legislation and funding – enacted by the 2020 Legislature but subsequently vetoed by Governor Inslee to free up emergency COVID-19 funding – to work on a pilot project to evaluate ways to recycle vessels and vessel parts.
+While RBAW supports these items, we have asked for a much fuller effort on how to financially sustain the DVRP – including potential use of Watercraft Excise Tax monies that currently go into the State General Fund.
 We have a Dec.
 16 meeting with DNR where this will be discussed further.

-10/2/2020 - SUBJECT: National Marine Fisheries Service (NMFS) - RE: Seeking your help – with a matching-dollar offer by RBAW -- in combating National Marine Fisheries Service (NMFS) ‘guidance’ which makes marina upgrades cost-prohibitive10-2-2020 UPDATED Yacht Clubs $$ Appeal - NMFS Guidance-Mitigation.pdf
+10/2/2020 - SUBJECT: National Marine Fisheries Service (NMFS) - RE: Seeking your help – with a matching-dollar offer by RBAW -- in combating National Marine Fisheries Service (NMFS) ‘guidance’ which makes marina upgrades cost-prohibitive

 We’ve received the following information from the State Parks Boating Program regarding cold water safety.
 Most waterways are lethally cold and they want folks to be aware and prepared before heading out boating or paddling!